 On 6 October 2020, this provision was found to be non-compliant with EU law by the EU Court of Justice (judgment in joined cases C-511/18, C-512/18 and C-520/18) and was subsequently annulled by the Belgian Constitutional Court in its judgment of 22 April 2021.

 Since Belgian law enforcement authorities are heavily dependent on identification and meta data for the investigation and prosecution of crime, the Belgian Government launched a public consultation from 7 May until 4 June to repair the annulled legislation through which it intends to reinstate data retention obligations.
-Following a second judgement of 18 November by the Belgian Constitutional Court, the Belgian Government launched a new public consultation on the draft amendments to the “data retention” bill which will run until 25 March 2022.
-An update will be provided once the amendments have been confirmed.
+Following a second judgement of 18 November by the Belgian Constitutional Court, the Belgian Government launched a new public consultation on the draft amendments to the “data retention” bill which ran until 25 March 2022.
+The new law was approved by the Belgian Parliament on 7 July 2022.

 Data disclosure